labgem/pangenomeNEM/README.rst

 GCC (>=3.0) will be required, as well as Python 3 and the following modules : "networkx(>=2.00)", "ordered-set", "numpy", "scipy", "tqdm" and "python-highcharts"

-Optionally, in order to draw illustrative plots, R will be required  together with the following packages : ("ggplot2", "ggrepel(last version)",  "reshape2" and "data.table")
+Optionally, in order to draw illustrative plots, R will be required together with the following packages : ("ggplot2", "ggrepel(last version)",  "reshape2", "minpack.lm" and "data.table")

 Quick usage
 ============================